gabeklein/expressive-mvc/README.md

 <sub><a href="https://codesandbox.io/s/example-actions-1dyxg">View in CodeSandbox</a></sub>

-> With this you can write even deeply stateful functional-components while keeping a lot of the benefits of stateless.
+> With this you can write the most complex functional-components while maintaining the key benefits of a stateless component (easier on the eyes).

 <br/>